-(1) Concerns about caregivers or others substituting their own judgment and decision-making when they help a person with a disability vote, rather than following the expressed wishes of the person with a disability.
-Often people do not realize that this is improper even if the person's prior voting history and views appear to shed light on how the person might wish to vote.90 Votes must be based on choices actually communicated by the person whose vote is being cast.

-(2) Concerns about coercing a person with a disability to vote a certain way.
-These concerns have been raised in particular about individuals with disabilities residing in institutional settings, such as nursing homes, where staff often exert significant control over residents' lives.91 Concerns have also been raised about whether candidates or political party representatives have engaged in voter intimidation or undue influence when visiting residents of nursing homes to offer assistance with registration or voting.92 Of course, the experience of being subjected to voting pressures is not unique to people with disabilities.93
+- (1) Concerns about caregivers or others substituting their own judgment and decision-making when they help a person with a disability vote, rather than following the expressed wishes of the person with a disability.
+Often people do not realize that this is improper even if the person's prior voting history and views appear to shed light on how the person might wish to vote.
+Other must be based on choices actually communicated by the person whose vote is being cast. - (2) Concerns about coercing a person with a disability to vote a certain way.
+These concerns have been raised in particular about individuals with disabilities residing in institutional settings, such as nursing homes, where staff often exert significant control over residents' lives.
+Oncerns have also been raised about whether candidates or political party representatives have engaged in voter intimidation or undue influence when visiting residents of nursing homes to offer assistance with registration or voting.
+Concerns, the